What is an Information Memorandum?

 - Future products and services.

-An information memorandum is often viewed as a marketing memorandum or document.
+It is important to view an information memorandum as a marketing memorandum or document.
 While this is not entirely the correct term, the IM, in fact, is the best marketing document a company can possess if they are seeking a sale of any kind.
 Since the IM provides the necessary attributes of the company, it is therefore the most powerful tool a company can utilize during the selling process.
 Like any marketing document, however, a company must disclose all material information or facts and leave out exaggerations, while not omitting mandatory information, all of which can harm the chances of success.

 Key Guiding Tips for Information Memorandum

-At a high level, these marketing documents are starting to change dramatically in terms of look / feel and content.
-At Brickstone Partners, we work with investment bankers (including bankers focused on large institutional real estate transactions) across West Africa and have a good sense for where Information Memorandum are headed.
+At a high level, these marketing documents are starting to change dramatically in terms of look/feel and content.
+At Brickstone, we work with investment bankers (including bankers focused on large institutional real estate transactions) across West Africa.
+Also, they should have a good sense of where the Information Memorandum heads.

 Here are some observations that may be helpful to you as you draft the Information Memorandum:

-- Keep it short and sweet.
-Buyers and investors need to get enough information to understand the business / asset but they want to invest their time wisely.
-In the early 2000 these project information memorandum could be well over about 100 pages.
+Keep it short and sweet.
+Buyers and investors need to get enough information to understand the business/asset.
+Albeit, they want to invest their time wisely.
+In early 2000 these project information memorandum could be well over about 100 pages.
 Now, the typical project information memorandum we see is between 40 and 50 pages and they’re getting much shorter.
 We worked on an Infrastructure Finance deal recently at Brickstone Partners and the book was only 35 pages long.
-We did a great job of summarizing the opportunity succinctly.
-We see the engagement data and it’s simply a fact that readers start to trail off if a document is too long.
+Also, we did a great job of summarizing the opportunity succinctly.
+We see the engagement data.
+It is simply a fact that readers start to trail off if a document is too long.

-- PowerPoint is taking over.
-In the past, the offering memo itself would have been drafted as a Word document.
+PowerPoint is taking over.
+In the past, the offering memo itself would have been a Word document.
 Now, more than 70% of the deals we work on are using landscape, PowerPoint documents rather than portrait, Word.
-It’s easier to write; it’s easier to read; and it makes much better use of visual elements.
+It’s easier to write; it’s easier to read, and it makes much better use of visual elements.

 - Visuals and Infographics.
 Buyers and investors are consuming content very differently than they did ten years ago.
 It’s all about video, dynamic imagery and other kinds of engaging content.
 This is particularly true with institutional real estate and infrastructure deals.
-The asset can be highlighted much more effectively using video and other dynamic content than through paragraphs and static images.
+It is possible to highlight the asset much more effectively using video and other dynamic content than through paragraphs and static images.

 - Give them the info they need to analyze the deal easily and effectively.
-Serious buyers / investors are going to roll up the sleeves to analyze the opportunity.
+Serious buyers/investors are going to roll up the sleeves to analyze the opportunity.
 Put the data into their hands and let them do their work.
-Brickstone Partners have an Online Data room facility that allows our clients investors to download the financials, graphs, charts, images, maps, floor plans, etc. directly through the document embedded link.
-If you’re not using a platform like ours, be sure to make the information readily accessible to them in other ways .
+Brickstone Partners have an Online Data room facility.
+Hence, this allows our client’s investors to download the financials, graphs, charts, images, maps, floor plans, etc. directly through the document embedded link.
+If you’re not using a platform like ours; be sure to make the information readily accessible to them in other ways.